nickjourjine/cheap-ultrasonic-speaker/README.md

 ### Additional materials that make set up easier

 The above parts constitute the speaker system.
 The following are tools that will make using the system easier by allowing you to interact with the Raspberry Pi like a normal computer.
-Using these is the most straightforward way to use the Raspberry Pi, but if you only have access to a personal computer, you can also connect remotely.
+I think this is the approach that requires the least technical know-how, but if you only have access to a personal computer, you can also connect remotely.
 Instructions for doing that can be found [here](https://www.raspberrypi.com/documentation/computers/remote-access.html).

 | Item                   | Link                                                                                                                       | Price (USD) |